ertyseidohl/computing-etymologies/index.md

 Note: The paper John Durham Peter's "Information: Notes Toward a Critical History", may have more information, but I don't have access.

+## Internet

+(Incomplete)

+From Inter + Net (Network).
+Inter from Old French entre- or Latin inter ‘between, among’ (Oxford).
+See [Network](#network).

+Orignally called "Internetwork" in the 1974 paper "A Protocol for Packet Network Intercommunication" (Cerf &amp Kahn).

+A competing term coined by Pouzin in his 1974 paper "A Proposal for Interconnecting Packet Switching Networks" was "catenet", which was in use through the early 1980s (Postel, 1981).

+Sources:

+- Cerf, V. G., &amp; Kahn, R. E. (1974, May).
+A Protocol for Packet Network Intercommunication.
+IEEE Transactions on Communications, Com-22(5). doi:10.21236/ada634240
+- Cerf, V. G. (1978, July).
+THE CATENET MODEL FOR INTERNETWORKING.
+Retrieved July 17, 2020, from https://www.rfc-editor.org/ien/ien48.txt
+- Internet: Definition of Internet by Oxford Dictionary on Lexico.com. (n.d.).
+Retrieved July 17, 2020, from https://www.lexico.com/en/definition/internet
+- Postel, J. (Ed.).
+(1981, September).
+Internet Protocol.
+Retrieved July 17, 2020, from https://tools.ietf.org/html/rfc791

+## Network.

+The earliest occurrence of "Network" is in the 1560 Geneva Bible (Exodus xxvii 4) (Briggs, 2004).

+See [Briggs, 2004](http://keithbriggs.info/network.html) for a thorough breakdown of the etymology.
+From that source:

+> According to the OED, the word is recorded in 1658 referring to reticulate structures in animals and plants.
+From 1839 it is used to refer to rivers and canals, and from 1869 to railways.
+In 1883 a distribution network of electrical cables is first referred to, and in 1914 a wireless broadcasting network.

+Sources:

+- Exodus xxvii 4.
+(1560).
+In The 1560 Geneva Bible.
+Retrieved From http://www.genevabible.org/files/Geneva_Bible/Old_Testament/Exodus.pdf
+- Briggs, K. (2004).
+Etymology of the words network, net, and work.
+Retrieved July 17, 2020, from http://keithbriggs.info/network.html

 ## Open Source

 First used in regard to computing by Christine Peterson in 1998.